searles9/Quote_App/README.md

 # Quote App / Terraform AWS Deployment

 # What is this?
-This is a web application that allows you to get a random quote.
+This is a web application that allows you to request a random quote.

 ![Website](./IMAGES/Website.png)
 # Architecture
 ![Diagram](./IMAGES/Diagram.png)
 Everything is deployed to AWS using Terraform.
 That includes the IAM policies, the website code, the DynamoDB table data, etc...
-You can view the ```main.tf``` file to get a better idea of what all is deployed.
+You can view the ```main.tf``` file to get a better idea of everything that is deployed.

 ## Basic overview:
 * User goes to a static website which is hosted in S3
-* When the "Get Quote" button is clicked is calls an API Gateway endpoint
+* When the "Get Quote" button is clicked, it calls an API Gateway endpoint
 * The api triggers a lamdbda function
 * The lamdba function queries dynamodb and returns a random quote from the database
 * The random quote is sent back to the client PC and is displayed in a ```<p>``` HTML element

 ## Technical challenges:
-From my research there is no native way to query a random item in DynamoDB (which is a sham because that option exists in many other database types).
-There are creative solutions that can make this possible but most have some sort of major draw back or require additional heavy lifiting.
-To eliminate some complexity in this project I made the partition key "id", and then inserted 10 records into the table.
-In the lambda function I then searched dynamodb for a random id in the range I created.
+From my research, there is no native way to query a random item in DynamoDB (which is a sham because that option exists in other database types).
+There are creative solutions that can make this possible, but most have some sort of major draw back or require additional heavy lifiting.
+To eliminate some complexity in this project, I set the partition key of the DynamoDb table as "id" and inserted 10 records that each contiained an id within 1-10.
+Then in the lambda function, I queried dynamodb for a random id inside the range 1-10.
+A better long-term/scalable solution would probably be to use a database that allows for searching random records.

 ***
 # Get it up and running: